CAPJackie/spring-boot-rest-api/README.md

  - Dependencies Injection.

 # Codelab 🤹🏽
-🗣️ "I hear and I forget I see and I remember I do and I understand."
-Confucius
 ## Part 1: Implementing the Users Microservice RESTFUL API

  1. Create a new project using the Spring Initializr .